Tohoku Rokken Trivia Media NEFT

 Yuto OnoYuto Ono2025.08.19

-This is the finale after drinking!
-Introducing all the classic final gourmet foods from the six Tohoku prefectures [Tohoku prefectures]
+This is the perfect way to finish off a night of drinking!
+Introducing the classic final dishes of the six Tohoku prefectures [Six Tohoku prefectures]

 Hana OdagiriHana Odagiri2025.05.30